cosmos/cosmos-sdk/docs/architecture/adr-024-coin-metadata.md

 With regards to a balance `amount`, the Cosmos SDK assumes a static and fixed unit of denomination, regardless of the denomination itself.
-In other words, clients and apps built atop a Cosmos-SDK-based chain may chose to define and use arbitrary units of denomination to provide a richer UX, however, by the time a tx or operation reaches the Cosmos SDK state machine, the `amount` is treated as a single unit.
+In other words, clients and apps built atop a Cosmos-SDK-based chain may choose to define and use arbitrary units of denomination to provide a richer UX, however, by the time a tx or operation reaches the Cosmos SDK state machine, the `amount` is treated as a single unit.
 For example, for the Cosmos Hub (Gaia), clients assume 1 ATOM = 10^6 uatom, and so all txs and operations in the Cosmos SDK work off of units of 10^6.